 As discussed in “How to Leverage Telco Data Scoring for Predicting Credit Scores“, Telco Data is notably the alternative data that is considered to have the most predictive power for measuring creditworthiness, in the absence of credit history.
 Mobile network data such as texting usage, data usage, voice usage, top-up patterns, and SIM age invaluable as a proxy for credit reliability and best of all – telco information is not self-reported and cannot be amended.
 Borrower’s consent to use their telco data for credit scoring purposes is obtained during the loan application process, which ensures data privacy laws and regulations are being observed.

 Alternative data credit scoring companies in the Philippines are optimistic that more banks and lending companies will open their doors to the unbanked segment by unleashing the power of alternative data in their credit scoring models.
-FinScore is the only leading Telco credit scoring provider in the Philippines, with over 8 years of experience and more than 3,500,000 scores delivered to financial institutions in the country to date.
+FinScore is the only leading Telco credit scoring provider in the Philippines, with over 8 years of experience and more than 4,500,000 scores delivered to financial institutions and facilitated over USD 500,000,000 worth of disbursed loans to date.

 We would love to share to with you how Alternative Data Credit Scoring in the Philippines works, we will be posting another infographic and blog about this soon.
 You can also ask us anything about this topic.
 Just leave your contact details below and a representative will e-mail you the soonest.
 Otherwise, you can follow our social media channels such as LinkedIn, Facebook, and Twitter.